serverbywhite/LICENSE/README.md

 10. AUTHENTICATION AND ANTI-FORGERY NOTICE

-Official Tools must contain a signature or identifier from the Owner.
+- Official Tools must contain a signature or identifier from the Owner.
 Modified, cracked, or redistributed versions are not supported, and all responsibility falls on the user.

-11. MAINTENANCE AND SERVICE RIGHTS
+**11. MAINTENANCE AND SERVICE RIGHTS**

-The Owner may temporarily suspend the Tool for maintenance, patching, or upgrades without prior notice.
+ - The Owner may temporarily suspend the Tool for maintenance, patching, or upgrades without prior notice.
 If access is unavailable, try again after a few minutes or hours.

-12. TEMPORARY CONTROL RIGHTS
+**12. TEMPORARY CONTROL RIGHTS**

 In cases of severe security risks, widespread abuse, or system failures, the Owner may: